PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 absent recurrent ops return the borrowed graph for the subsequent owning normalizer copy.

+Softmax-specific channel-first validation is isolated in Torch-free `passes/pytorch_layout_validation.py`.
+Attention-like Softmax consumers and Transpose-sandwich producers/consumers are resolved from one shared `ModelIRGraphIndex`.
+The top-level exportability validator creates that index only when it encounters an unknown-layout Softmax and reuses it thereafter, removing the former per-tensor full graph scans.
+Duplicate sandwich producers reject the exception path rather than selecting one by graph order.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,